 Figure 6.13: Final design of the horizontal roller and housing.

 The servo motor was changed to a stronger servo, not because it needed the power but because the previously used 9g servo intended to rotate the roller used plastic gears and over time this could lead to threading.
 Another reason for using the stronger servo was that it has a better build quality and responds to input more accurately.
-This accuracy refers to the 9g servo having overshoot when the roller was attached, causing a problem with the servo’s control algorithm and making it slightly unreliable.
+This accuracy refers to the 9g servo having overshot when the roller was attached, causing a problem with the servo’s control algorithm and making it slightly unreliable.
 Lastly, the stronger servo was chosen over the 9g servo as it was more readily available than the 9g servo.
 The new ”Housing Structure” now measured with a width of 65.4mm, meaning that on a 1m span, 15 delivery mechanisms could be placed.
 This is an increase of 6 from the previous design.